csci-1301/csci-1301.github.io/lectures/060_object_oriented_intro/readme.md

 - Classes vs. Objects
     - A **class** is a specification, blueprint, or template for an object; it is the code that describes what data the object stores and what it can do
     - An **object** is a single instance of a class, created using its "template."
-It is running code, with specific values stored in each variable
+It is executing code, with specific values stored in each variable
     - To **instantiate** an object is to create a new object from a class
 - Object design basics
     - Objects have **attributes**: data stored in the object.
 This data is different in each instance, although the type of data is defined in the class.